-Rohan Butcher BSc Quantity Surveying, Lic Real Estate, Reg Builder Non-Executive Director in construction and property development, Rohan brings to Trilogy Funds his experience working in quantity surveying, estimating, project administration, development management, planning and project management.
+Rohan Butcher BSc Quantity Surveying, Lic Real Estate, Reg Builder more than 30 years' experience in construction and property development, Rohan brings to Trilogy Funds his experience working in quantity surveying, estimating, project administration, development management, planning and project management.
 At Trilogy Funds, Rohan's key area of focus is the management of risk in the delivery of projects.